 When possible, we encourage both parents to attend the genetics evaluation.
 The patient’s medical insurance card will be required to register for the appointment.

-The initial genetic evaluation may last 1 to 1 ½ hours.
+The initial genetic evaluation may last one to two hours.
 Many parents find it helpful to bring snacks and activities for the child to the appointment.
 Other items that may be helpful to bring to the appointment are photographs of the patient at different ages, as well as photographs of other family members.
 Medical records from other evaluations are also helpful.

 Each evaluation and counseling session is different.
 Usually the patient’s first contact is with the clinical genetics nurse, who will explain what to expect during the appointment.
 The genetic counselor will review the medical genetics intake form with the patient or parents and construct a family pedigree (family tree).
 The clinical geneticist (a physician) will perform a thorough physical evaluation of the patient.